LazuriteMC/Lattice/README.md

 ## What is Lattice?

-Lattice is dev library mod that allows for chunk generation, loading, and rendering around Viewables.
+Lattice is a library mod that allows for chunk generation, loading, and rendering around Viewables.

 ## How do I use Lattice?